Derivative principles for invariant ensembles: Introduction

-A proof of Proposition~\ref{p1.1} can be found in~\cite{MZB16} which makes use of harmonic analysis of matrices.
-Proposition~\ref{p1.1} provides a path from the eigenvalues of matrices to the so-called Abelian variables, and reduces the non-Abelian nature to elementary probability theory.
-To be specific, let $A,B$ be drawn from two unitarily invariant ensembles.
-For finding the eigenvalues of $A+B$, one can now shift the problem to the Abelian variables, which are their diagonal entries, using the derivative principle.
-They clearly satisfy the additive relation $\diag(A+B)=\diag(A)+\diag(B)$ and so by elementary probability theory, the distribution of $\diag(A+B)$ can be recovered using a simple multivariate convolution.
-Therefore, using the derivative principle again one can recover the eigenvalues of $A+B$.
+Proposition~\ref{p1.1} provides a bijection between the joint distributions of eigenvalues and diagonal entries.
+Now if $A$ and $B$ are drawn from two unitarily invariant ensembles, we know from $\diag(A+B)=\diag(A)+\diag(B)$ that their diagonal entries satisfy the convolution formula~\eqref{1.0.1}.
+Therefore, using Proposition~\ref{p1.1} we can recover the eigenvalues of $A+B$.
+Proofs of Proposition~\ref{p1.1} can be found in~\cite{Fa06,MZB16}---however, both of them are lacking discussions on the analytical requirements.
+Such assumptions will be added in Proposition~\ref{p3.1.1}, where we will prove it for the sake of completeness and also for a parallel comparison with proofs of the other analogous cases that we will introduce later.

+As an application of Proposition~\ref{p1.1}, we would like to point out its potential in transferring results from classical probability theory to random matrices.
+Particularly, one sees that the vector of diagonal entries is a classical random vector and satisfies a classical central limit theorem (or the generalised version in terms of stable laws) in contrast to the one of the eigenvalues.
+Yet, with the help of the derivative principle, such a result can be directly carried over to Hermitian invariant ensembles, as well as results in terms of its rate of convergence; see~\cite{KZ21}.

 Coming from another perspective, one may encounter the P\'olya ensembles on $\herm(n)$ that have a very similar structure as the right hand side of~\eqref{1.1}, cf., Refs.~\cite{KR19,FKK17}.
-Indeed, one only needs to replace $f_\diag$ by a product of weight functions.
-In recent works~\cite{FKK17,Ki19,KFI19,KK16,KK19,ZKF19}, harmonic analysis for random matrices has been extended to sums of other matrix spaces as well as to products of random matrices with the help of other Harish-Chandra--Itzykson--Zuber-type integrals~\cite{HC57,IZ80} like the Berezin-Karpelevich integral~\cite{BK58,GW96} or the Gelfand- Na\u\i mark integral~\cite{GN57}.
-Interestingly, the corresponding P\'olya ensembles that arise out of these computations have a distribution that have a similar structure as the right side of~\eqref{1.1}.
-Therefore, the following question is very natural to ask:
+Indeed, one only needs to replace $f_\diag$ by a product of weight functions depending on individual $x_k$, and the differential operator $\Delta(-\partial_x)$ by $\Delta(-x\partial_x):=\prod_{j<k}(x_k\partial_{x_k}-x_j\partial_{x_j})$.
+In recent works~\cite{FKK17,Ki19,KFI19,KK16,KK19,ZKF19}, harmonic analysis for random matrices has been extended to sums of other matrix spaces as well as to products of random matrices with the help of other Harish-Chandra--Itzykson--Zuber-type integrals~\cite{HC57,IZ80} like the Berezin-Karpelevich integral~\cite{BK58,GW96} or the Gelfand-Na\u\i mark integral~\cite{GN57}.
+Interestingly, the corresponding P\'olya ensembles that arise out of all these computations have a distribution with a similar structure as the right side of~\eqref{1.1}.
+Therefore, we would like to answer the following natural question: